 How many places in Canada have you visited so far?

 During my time at the ranch, I had the opportunity to go to the Williams Lake Stampede and experience a real wild west rodeo.
 I stayed near 150 Mile House with friends for a night.
 I also got to visit Kamloops on the way to Vancouver.
 But even more amazing than the road trips where the horse trips into the South Chilcotin Mountains, Eldorado camp, Leckie camp.

 After leaving the ranch, I travelled with my friend to Jasper, Banff, Fort St. Johns, and many places in between.
 Now we’re in Lumby exploring the Okanagan Valley, but we have a long way to go yet.
 The last two weeks in Canada we will spend on Vancouver Island before heading home.

 Do you have plans to visit again?

 The Boss of a large Ranch in Fort St. Johns offered me work for next summer.
 He got to know me a bit and trusts my work ethic and I could stay there between my travels.
 If I would come back, that would be the place I would go to.
 To acquire work experience on a farm would be my main reason.

 How did Backcountry Canada Travel influence your trip?

 I found your website while browsing the Internet for English schools and learning English in Canada.
 The first thing I printed out was Canada Facts You Want To Know.
 To be able to write to you in German helped a lot.
 Your valuable information and support guided me in the right direction and I’m so thankful for that.
-We emailed, we texted and talked on the phone, so I had a good idea what to expect.
+We emailed, texted, and talked on the phone, so I had a good idea of what to expect.
 Because all the ranch documentation and booking information was in English I was happy that you gave me guidance on this.
 Also knowing to have a contact person in Canada gave me peace of mind.
 For everyone who wants to learn English in Canada, your contact services are the best.
 Thank you for making this all possible for me!